Enter the roughness coefficient, flow area, hydraulic radius, and channel slope into the calculator to determine the manning flow.

 What is Manning’s Flow?

-Mannings flow is a metric of the volumetric flow rate of water that is moving through an open channel.
+Mannings flow is a metric of the volumetric flow rate of water moving through an open channel.
 The volumetric flow rate is calculated using Manning’s Equation which is stated above.

 How to calculate Manning’s Flow?